A predictive solution of the EPR paradox

 \section{Measurement and conditional probabilities}

-Here we establish a correspondence between the quantum mechanical formalism to describe measurements and the conditional probability approach presented above.
+Here we establish a correspondence between the von Neumann formalism to describe measurements and the conditional probability approach presented above.
 We direct the reader to \cite{J} for details about the description of quantum mechanical measurements.
 We want to describe what happens when one measures the total momentum.
 The analytical details are due to the fact that the variables are continuous.
-In the discrete case the steps are similar and direct.
-Suppose the initial state of the system is $\Psi\rangle$ and let $ \rho=\Psi\rangle\langle\Psi|$ be the corresponding density matrix.
-Suppose we measure whether the total momentum $\hat{\bp}$ lies in an interval $(p-\epsilon,p+\epsilon)$ about $p.$ Consider the projection operator
+In the discrete case the steps are similar and straightforward.
+Suppose the initial state of the system is $\Psi\rangle$ and let $ \rho=|\Psi\rangle\langle\Psi|$ be the corresponding density matrix.
+Suppose we measure whether the total momentum $\hat{\bp}$ lies in an interval $\cI(\epsilon)=(p-\epsilon,p+\epsilon)$ about $p.$ Consider the projection operator